W427697/Discord-/MIGRATION.md

 #### Default export in Preview.js

-Storybook 7.0 supports a default export in `.storybook/preview.js`, which will be the recommended way going forward.
+Storybook 7.0 supports a default export in `.storybook/preview.js` that should contain all of its annotations.
+The previous format is still compatible, but **the default export will be the recommended way going forward**.

-If your preview.js file looks like this:
+If your `preview.js` file looks like this:

 ```js
 export const parameters = {